brynportella/210621---UTA-SH---Java-MSA/P1Spec/Project 1 Spec.md

 -   (OPTIONAL) Users can upload a document or image of their receipt when submitting reimbursements(optional)
 -   (OPTIONAL) The application will send an email to employees letting them know that they have been registered as a new user, giving them their temporary password

+## User Stories

+As an employee I can:

+-   Login
+-   Logout
+-   View the employee home page
+-   Submit a reimbursement request
+-   View pending reimbursement requests
+-   View resolved reimbursement requests
+-   View my account information
+-   Update account information

+As a manager I can:

+-   Login
+-   Logout
+-   View the manager home page
+-   Approve/Deny pending reimbursement requests
+-   View all pending requests of all employees
+-   View all resolved requests of all employees
+-   View reimbursement requests of a specific employee
+-   View all employees

 ## Reimbursement Types

 Employees must select the type of reimbursement as: LODGING, TRAVEL, FOOD, or OTHER.